 According to the GSA bylaws and constitution, every program is allowed up to five representatives.
-In the event that more than 5 graduate students wish to apply from the same division, a majority-takes-all vote shall be held between the GSA Officers.
+In the event that more than five graduate students wish to apply from the same division, a majority-takes-all vote shall be held between the GSA Officers.

-GSA Representatives Duties
+GSA Representative Duties

 GSA representatives are expected to

-- Vote in official GSA elections, including appointment of new Executive Board members, approval of GSA budget and appropriation of funds.
+- Vote in official GSA elections, including appointment of new executive board members, approval of GSA budget and appropriation of funds.

 - Representatives are furthermore responsible for keeping current on all GSA activities and encouraging collaboration among all graduate students.

-- Representatives from online graduate programs are encouraged but not required to serve on a committee or attend meetings
+- Representatives from online graduate programs are encouraged but not required to serve on a committee or attend meetings.